tzlaine/small_wg1_papers/P2781_constexpr_t.md

 We're not proposing it, because of its very specific semantics -- it must yield a pointer, or something that eventually does.
 That's not a very useful operation during constant evaluation.

+# Convertibility to and from `std::integral_constant`

+During the LEWG reviews, some attendees suggested that inter-conversions between `std::integral_constant` and `std::constexpr_v` would be useful.
+The important thing to remember is that we want deduction to occur when calling functions that take a `std::constexpr_v`, including the `std::constexpr_v` operator overloads.
+Conversions and deductions are at odds with one another, because deducing parameter types disables the conversion rules.

+If you look at the operator overloads proposed here, you will see that they are deduction operations at their most essential.
+The types of the parameters do not matter, except that each conveys a value that is a core constant expression because it is embedded in the type system.
+The fact that a `std::constexpr_v` conveys that value instead of a `std::integral_constant` is immaterial, and in fact the operators are written in such a way that they operate on either template (as long as at least one parameter is a specialization of `std::constexpr_v`).
+Users can and should write their code using these kinds of values-as-types in a similar way.
+Relying on conversions is a less-useful way to get interoperability.

 # Design